plone/training/docs/mastering-plone/volto_talkview.md

 export default TalkView;
 ```

 - `<> </>` is a fragment.
-The return-value of react needs to be one single element.
+The return value of react needs to be one single element.

-- The variable `props` is used to pass the json-representation of the content object (i.e. a talk) to the view.
-We create a new variable `content` with the same value (`props`) to make it more explicit that this is the content object.
+- The variable `props` is used to receive data from the parent component.
+As the TalkView component is registered as a content type view, it receives the content data and some more.
+We will use the content part.
+So we introduce a constant `content` to be more explicit.

-- `content.details` is the value of richtext-field `details`:
+- `content.details` is the value of the richtext field `details` with mime type, encoding and the data:

   ```jsx
   {